maarten-pennings/6502/3eeprom/README.md

 ```

 To write this program to the EEPROM we wrote this [script](eeprom-programmer/main33inc-isr44inc.eeprom).
-When sending it via a terminal to the Arduino EEPROM programmer, this is the output.
+When sending it via a terminal to the Arduino EEPROM Programmer, this is the output.

 ```
 Program MAIN